Hamdi Akın: Social Responsibilities

-Hamdi Akin founded TİKAV (Turkey Human Resources Foundation) in 1999 for the students of Fırat University, to provide the social education necessary for their personal development during their 4 years of university education.
-He is the honorary head of the Foundation.
+Hamdi Akın founded Turkey Human Resources Foundation (TİKAV) in 1999 for the students of Fırat University, to provide the social education necessary for their personal development during their 4 years of university education.
+He is the honorary head of the foundation.
 He is also one of the founders of the Contemporary Turkey Studies Chair at the London School of Economics.

-In December 2015, following the Syrian civil war, Hamdi Akin opened his homes to Syrian refugees.
+In December 2015, following the Syrian civil war, Hamdi Akın opened his homes to Syrian refugees.